-Now an annual cherished tradition for over 80 years, the monarch’s Royal Christmas Message broadcasts continue to hold an essential role in binding and unifying the United Kingdom and Commonwealth nations, not only in reinforcing the pride and patriotism of the realm’s subjects but also in insuring the continued popularity and vibrancy of their constitutional monarchy.
+Now an annual cherished tradition for 87 years, the monarch’s Royal Christmas Message broadcasts continue to hold an essential role in binding and unifying the United Kingdom and Commonwealth nations, not only in reinforcing the pride and patriotism of the realm’s subjects but also in insuring the continued popularity and vibrancy of their constitutional monarchy.

 Happy Christmas!
 Long live the Queen!

 “I believe that the Christian message, in the words of a familiar blessing, remains profoundly important to us all: ‘Go forth into the world in peace, be of good courage, hold fast that which is good, render to no man evil for evil, strengthen the faint-hearted, support the weak, help the afflicted, honour all men.’

 It is a simple message of compassion… and yet as powerful as ever today, two thousand years after Christ’s birth.
 I hope this day will be as special for you as it is for me.

 May I wish you all a very Happy Christmas.”

 — Queen Elizabeth II, Christmas Day, 2000 —

 Author Unidentified, A History of Christmas Broadcasts, The Official Website of the British Monarchy.